kubevious/cli/docs/cicd/README.md

 - [GitHub Actions](/docs/cicd/github.md)
 - [Drone](/docs/cicd/drone.md)

+You can also use [kubevious-cli](https://github.com/kubevious/cli/releases) binaries or [kubevious/cli](https://hub.docker.com/u/kubevious) docker image to manually into any CI/CD processes.

-Let us know if you're using another CI/CD platform and need help with integration by opening an issue here: https://github.com/kubevious/cli/issues
+Feel free to let us know if you need help with integration by opening an issue here: https://github.com/kubevious/cli/issues or talking to us in [Slack](https://kubevious.io/slack).